RAK7394 WisGate Developer CM4 LoRaWAN Network Server Guide

 Refer to the online guide for information on selecting an appropriate frequency band.

-LoRa Frequency bands supported by RAK7248 are as follows:
+The LoRa frequency bands supported by the RAK7248 include:

 - RU864